-The Food Department of the Government of Bangladesh recommends 410 gm of rice/head/day.
-The opportunity cost of food imports may be high in terms of lower investment and consequently reduced rate of economic growth (Ghatak and Ingersent, 1984).
-The overall performance of the economy is, therefore, yet intricately linked to the performance of the agricultural sector.
-Hence, it is evident that Bangladesh should develop its agricultural sector to attain economic development.
+It is the symbol of wealth.
+The food department of the government of Bangladesh recommends 410 gm of rice/head/day.

+The opportunity cost of food imports may be high in terms of lower investment and consequently reduced rate of economic growth (Ghatak and Ingersent, 1984, p.
+32).
+The overall performance of the economy is, therefore, yet intricately linked to the performance of the agricultural sector (Matin, 2004).
+Hence, it is evident that Bangladesh should develop its agriculture sector to attain economic development.

-The total area of Bangladesh is about 14.845 million hectares of which 53.89 percent is cultivable, 3.16 percent is current fallow land and rest 42.95 percent is covered by homesteads, rivers, tidal creeks, lakes, ponds, roads, etc. So there is a little scope left to increase agricultural output by bringing new land under cultivation.
+The total area of Bangladesh is about 14.845 million hectares of which 53.89 percent is cultivable, 3.16 percent is current fallow land and rest 42.95 percent is covered by homesteads, rivers, tidal creeks, lakes, ponds, roads, etc. (BER, 2015).
+So there is a little scope left to increase agricultural output by bringing new land under cultivation.
 Increase in agricultural output could be attained, however, by using High Yielding Varieties (HYV) and adopting improved cultural and management practices.
 In the past, growth of agriculture in Bangladesh has centered on food grain production rice alone comprises over 90 percent of that growth.
-Massive increase in rice production led to the decline in area of tubers, pulses, spices, oilseeds, roots, and other minor crops.
+Massive increase in rice production led to the decline in area of tubers, pulses, spices, oilseeds, roots, and other minor crops (Baset, 2003).
 Thus Bangladesh has to import spices at the cost of its hard earned foreign currency.

-Realizing the importance of minor crops for the improvement of nutritional status of the people, the government of Bangladesh has taken a Crop Diversification Program (CDP) in the Sixth Five-Year Plan (2011-2015).
+Realizing the importance of minor crops for the improvement of nutritional status of the people, the government of Bangladesh has taken a crop diversification program (CDP) in the sixth five-year plan (2011-2015).
 Under the CDP strategy, emphasis was placed to increase production and consumption of those nutrient rich foods.
 The diversification has not yet taken place adequately within the crop sector, which is still dominated by the production of cereals.